Covered packaging

 For example, generic cardboard boxes, pallets and stretch film.

-Packaging that has been invented, designed and placed on the market with the aim of going through a number of trips or cycles during its lifetime by being refilled or reused for the same purpose for which it was invented.
+Packaging that has been designed, shaped, and put on the market with the intention of undergoing a number of trips or cycles during its lifetime by being refilled or reused for the same purpose for which it was designed (§ 3, paragraph 1, no. 17 in the statutory order on packaging, which is in Danish).

 Primary production packaging is an article designed and intended to be used as packaging for unprocessed products of primary production.